 3. Watch the sun.
 Don’t look directly at it, of course.
 But do notice the point on the horizon where the sun rises or sets as seen from your kitchen window, or balcony, or yard.
 Does that rising or setting point change as the seasons pass?
 Does the path of the sun from east to west during the day change?
 The sun rises due east and sets due west at every equinox.
 If you identify east and west, you’ll have a jump on our next activity.
 By the way, try this great custom sunrise/sunset calendar.
 Don’t forget to check the moon phase box!

 4. Use a chart.
-The internet is great, but a computer is an unwieldy companion on stargazing adventures.
+The Internet is great, but a computer is an unwieldy companion on stargazing adventures.
 What you want is a printed chart.
-You can try the easy-to-use charts at EarthSky Tonight.
-Each night’s chart presents something interesting to spot in the night sky.
-Notice the printer-friendly version button below each chart.
-These charts are geared toward beginners.
-Using them over the course of just a few weeks will quickly raise your stargazing I.Q.
+Start with the easy-to-use charts at EarthSky Tonight.
+These daily charts are geared toward beginners, and each one presents something interesting to spot in that night’s sky.
+Then take the plunge and purchase a printed chart, maybe one of the planispheres in our store.
+In just a few weeks of using our daily EarthSky Tonight area – plus a planisphere – you will quickly raise your stargazing I.Q.

 5. Don’t buy a telescope yet.
 Remember that pair of binoculars you stuck way at the top of your closet?
 Point them at the moon and bright objects in the night sky.
 Point them at noticeable patterns.
 If you’re in a location far from city lights, check out any hazy patches in the night sky.
 They are actual star clusters, or clouds of gas and dust where new stars are forming.
 If it’s summer, and you’re in a dark place, look for the starlit band of the Milky Way, and scan along it with your binoculars.
 You don’t need to know what you’re seeing to enjoy the view.